Understanding Nonprofit Endowment: All You Need to Know

 4. Find a professional investment manager

 Financial experts are a smart investment when starting an endowment fund.
 Look for Registered Investment Advisors (RIA).
-These individuals support their clients and always act in their best interests.
+These individuals support their clients by creating an investment policy and acting in their best interests.

 5. Create fundraising appeals for your endowment fund